dwijnand/sbt-extras/README.md

 sbt: the rebel cut
 ==================

-An alternative script for running [sbt](https://github.com/harrah/xsbt).
+An alternative script for running [sbt](https://github.com/sbt/sbt).
-It works with sbt 0.7.x projects as well as 0.10+.
-If you're in an sbt project directory, the runner will figure out the versions of sbt and scala required by the project and download them if necessary.
+It works with sbt 0.13.0 projects and in principle all earlier versions.
+If you're in an sbt project directory, the system will figure out the required versions of sbt and scala, downloading them if necessary.

 ## Installation

-To install, the "sbt" bash script at the root of the project needs to be placed on your path.
+To install, the "sbt" bash script at the root of this project needs to be on your PATH.

     curl https://raw.github.com/paulp/sbt-extras/master/sbt > ~/bin/sbt